 Need a different rigid Mobility handle?
 This is possible!
 The Mobility Support Harness (MSH) handles are interchangeable with another MSH handle of similar size.
 If you have a standard height handle MSH, you can put any handle 8″ or less on it.
 If you have a TALL MSH (8″ or taller, made with the heavier gauge metal), you can put any ANY height MSH handle on it.
 To clarify: You can put a shorter handle on a TALL harness; but cannot put a TALL handle on a standard height harness.
 Always be sure the handle is the right width for your dog’s body and the right height for your needs.
 Both height and width are critical for a handle fit correctly.

 Basic Assistance Harnesses (BAH) with the fixed handle option are permanently mounted.
-With a major modification it MAY be possible to change the length but not recommended as the fixed handles are just that.

 Why do you use a straight breastplate instead of a Y-shaped breastplate?